 The 65-inch Q80T QLED is currently retailing at $1,799 / £2,299 / AU$3,339.
 It's technically an update to last year's Q70R, rather than the higher-end Q80R, so we possibly wouldn't advise upgrading if you have the latter already.
 Otherwise, though, this is one of the best 65-inch TVs for gamers out there.

 Read the full review: Samsung Q80T QLED TV

-If you're after a 65-inch TV that goes above and beyond 4K resolution, this is the set for you.
+If you're after one of the best 65-inch TVs – and one that goes above and beyond 4K resolution – this is the set for you.

-Read the full review: Samsung Q800T QLED TV
+Read the full review: Samsung QN900A 8K Neo QLED TV

 The Hisense H8G is a cheap, capable television definitely worth checking out if you're after a 65-inch 4K TV without the eye-watering price.

 Hisense is often a reliable TV brand for budget sets, offering premium technologies like Dolby Vision HDR and Dolby Atmos audio for far less than the competition – and indeed, you'll find both of those supported on the H8G.

 The 65-inch model retails at just $700, too, making it a real bargain for the amount for screen that you get.
 You'll get a full array backlight, rather than measly edge-lighting, too.

 You are skimping on looks compared to some sets on this list, and the Android TV interface isn't the smoothest – even if it is relatively easy to use.
 But if you're not fussed about the bells and whistles, the H8G will still dazzle you with its lively and colorful picture, and isn't that the most important thing?